EmDash00/gradeify/README.md

-# Lateify
+# Gradeify

-A program that processes autograder output for ENGR-E111 and penalizes late submissions by 10 points per day.
+A program that processes autograder output for ENGR-E111, penalizes late submissions by 10 points per day, and takes the submission with the most amount of points overall after late penalty.

 ```
-usage: lateify [-h] --due DUE [--dir DIR] files [files ...]
+usage: gradeify.py [-h] --due DUE [--dir DIR] files [files ...]

-Late penalizer for ENGR-E111 at IU.
+Autograder processer and late penalizer for ENGR-E111 at IU.

 positional arguments:
   files              files to process